Laura Lee's dining & activity guide to the Olney-Baltimore-DC tri-city area

-I am told this site gets a decent number of hits a month and mainly looking for Olney Restaurants, so I am revamping a bit (29 August 2010).
-The non-restaurant section is now near the bottom and the restaurants have moved up top.
-Olney will move up top and we will radiate out from there.
-Since I like the food at the Olney places and am irked by some DC folks who think burbs=only chain restaurants and the end of civilization.....This does not bother me that much.
-I was an inner city gal so I kind of understand, but good food can be found many places, and I might be able to walk to more local restaurants with great cooking than many DC folks can.
+Olney Restaurants and a few nearby are near the top, the non-restaurant section is near the bottom of this page.
+I like the food at the Olney places and am irked by some DC folks who think burbs=only chain restaurants and the end of civilization.....This does not bother me that much.
+I was an inner city gal so I kind of understand, but good food can be found many places.
+I might be able to walk to more local restaurants with great cooking than many DC folks can.
 If you think I am nuts, you have to eat before you can speak.
-Although I am worried it might go downhill.
-Rents are going up and a Green Turtle plus more fast food is moving in, so I may soon live in the wasteland that others fear exist.
+The worry I had in 2010 that Olney’s dining scene might go downhill has not fully come to pass even with rents going up and a Green Turtle plus more fast food moving in.
+A full wasteland that others fear exist is not here yet.
 All the more reason to keep eating in locally owned places with tasty interesting variety.
 Few of these are $100/head places, but that is part of the wonderful and why my friends come from DC and NoVA to eat in this little town/suburb/whatever you want to call it.

 Olney MD Restaurants